-Unless you’ve been living under a rock, you’d be hard pressed to have missed the rise of Marie Kondo throughout 2019 and her life-changing magic of tidying up.
+Unless you’ve been living under a rock, you’d be hard-pressed to have missed the rise of Marie Kondo throughout 2019 and her life-changing magic of tidying up.

-Sure she managed to sell a ridiculous 11 million books before 2K19 struck our shores, but it was her viral Netflix show that arrived in January which sparked a new level of fame for the Japanese tidying guru.
+Sure, she sold 11 million books before 2K19 struck, but it was her viral Netflix show that arrived in January which sparked a new level of fame for the Japanese tidying guru.
 We encourage everyone that hasn't binged the show yet to make sure your mobile and data plans are topped up and you’ve got several hours to kill.

 So what if your untidiness extends to your beloved smartphone?
 If you’re known for hoarding apps, have an email inbox that’s been neglected of love since forever, or have 50 of the same photo, this one's for you

 start with a savage deleting spree